zootalures/fn/fnlb/README.md

-# Oracle Functions LoadBalancer
+# Fn LoadBalancer

-## Loadbalancing several Oracle Functions
+## Loadbalancing several Fn Instances
-You can run multiple Oracle Functions instances and balance the load amongst them using `fnlb` as follows:
+You can run multiple Fn instances and balance the load amongst them using `fnlb` as follows:

 ```sh
 fnlb --listen <address-for-incoming> --nodes <node1>,<node2>,<node3>